The King of Legend

-The King of Legend is a 2010 South Korean historical drama based on King Geunchogo of Baekje.
-Besides historical information from the historical texts Samguk sagi and Samguk yusa, it was also inspired by a novel written by Lee Munyeol, a renowned Korean writer.
+The King of Legend is a 2010 South Korean historical series based on King Geunchogo of Baekje.
+Besides historical information from the historical texts Samguk sagi and Samguk yusa, it was also inspired by a novel written by Yi Munyeol, a renowned Korean writer.
 The drama aired on KBS1 in South Korea, and internationally through KBS World.

 Synopsis

-The drama tells the story of a warrior King of Baekje.
-Under his reign, the kingdom experienced its glory days, with military conquests that saw him controlling most of the Korean peninsula and a subsequent enhancement of Baekje's political power that was the greatest height of Baekje's power.
-The initial video references 2010 Seoul at the site of Pungnaptoseong then flashes back 1,700 years to Hanseong, Baekje ("Bakchi" as referred to in the English subtitles) in which the subject declares to make a new kingdom on that land near the West Sea.
-Yeogu, the ousted Prince, is banished to a life of selling salt to suppress any fears that he, being the second son, could attempt to take over the throne.
-The film about Yeogu's return to the kingdom displays many epic war scenes with Goguryeo, who feels the kingdom was stolen from him and deceives Baekje.
+The drama tells the story of a warrior king of Baekje.
+Under his reign, the kingdom experienced its glory days, with military conquests that saw him controlling most of the Korean Peninsula and a subsequent enhancement of Baekje's political power that was the greatest height of Baekje's power.
+The drama initially references Seoul at the site of Pungnaptoseong in 2010 then flashes back 1,700 years to Hansan, Baekje in which the subject declares to found a new kingdom on that land near the West Sea.
+Yeogu, the ousted prince, is banished to a life of selling salt to suppress any fears that he, being the second son, could attempt to take over the throne.

-This King is not Gwanggaeto but Baekje's King Geunchogo, who seized and ruled a Chinese region at least 60 years ahead of Gwanggaeto.